techidaily/site-iphone-unlock/source/_posts/unlocking-iphone-8-passcode-without-a-computer-drfone-by-drfone-ios.md

 Dr.Fone-Screen Unlock by Wondershare is an expert tool to remove such issues.
 It is a safe method for everyone new to the technical world.
 The process is basic, assuming you follow the step-by-step guide below.

-## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fZTlPdOFNmo?si=Ym8p7ayV1gtNzzXj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 2: 3 Methods to Unlock Disabled iPhone without a computer?

 ### 1\.
 "Erase iPhone" Option